Community Curators

 Moccasins

-A beader and quillworker since his teens and twenties, Cole takes inspiration from artwork left by his Mdewakanton Dakota ancestors — pieces that were not only useful, but also functional in his relatives’ everyday lives.
+A beader and quillworker since his teens and twenties, Redhorse Taylor takes inspiration from artwork left by his Mdewakanton Dakota ancestors — pieces that were not only useful, but also functional in his relatives’ everyday lives.
 His display combines moccasins he created with those found in the museum’s collections that were made by artisans from communities like his.